kin-labs/kin-android-ramp-demo/README.md

 ### What is Ramp?
 > [_Ramp is an easy way to let your users buy crypto directly from your dApp._](https://docs.ramp.network/)

 If your app integrates Kin, this may be a barrier for users that are new to crypto.
-They don't have Kin to send to your apps wallet and hence can't get started.
+They don't have Kin to send to your app's wallet and hence can't get started.
 Meet __Ramp__: With Ramp users can easily buy Kin within your app.
 Ramp offers a streamlined exchange flow.
 Users can buy Kin simply with their credit card, online banking or SEPA transfers.
 They handle the entire exchange.
 You don't have to provide your own Kin or anything.

 ### 1. Adding Kin + Ramp to the Project